 C. Purpose of the guidelines

-These guidelines aim to assist licensees prepare their Schedule 19 annual returns in accordance with Regulation 35 of the MRSDMIR.
+These guidelines aim to assist licensees prepare their Schedule 16 annual returns in accordance with Regulation 31 of the MRSDMIIR.

 Licensees should note that, in accordance with Regulation 9 of the MRSDMIR, all licensees must report the annual production and sale of heavy mineral sands, brown coal and other minerals for the purposes of royalty assessment and payment.
 Separate 'Production and Royalty Returns' will continue to be used for those reports.

-The second purpose of Schedule 19 is to collect information about environmental management on a site-specifc basis.
-This will assist ERR's Inspectors and Environmental Officers with calculating rehabilitation bonds and assessing environmental performance.
+The second purpose of Schedule 16 is to collect information about environmental management on a site-specific basis.
+This will assist our Inspectors and Environmental Officers with calculating rehabilitation bonds and assessing environmental performance.

 Standardised reporting pro forma

-A standard pro forma is provided for reporting the range of details required under Schedule 19.
-The pro forma is available separately on the Energy and Earth Resources website.
+A standard pro forma is provided for reporting the range of details required under Schedule 16.
+The pro forma is available separately on the Earth Resources website.